 Formerly Education 318.
-Technique and practice in the use of the Stanford-Binet scale, and other tests-both individual and group; the evaluation of results, and the classification of individuals according to intelligence level.
-First semester: M., W., F., at 11:00.
-Mr. Bowers.
+Technique and practice in the use of the Stanford-Binet Scale, and other tests-both individual and group; the evaluation of results, and the classification of individuals according to intelligence level.

 Prerequisite: Psy.
 101 or 305.

 460. History of Psychology.
 Three hours.